corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-flows.md

 1. Add these annotations:
    * `@InitiatingFlow`: Indicates that this flow is the initiating flow.
-   * `@StartableByRPC`: This annotation allows the flow to be started by RPC.
+   * `@StartableByRPC`: Allows the flow to be started by RPC.
 You **must** use this annotation if you want to run the flow with the RPC Client.

 2. Define the `RedeemBoardingTicketWithVoucherInitiator` class with a `@JsonConstructor`, `RpcStartFlowRequestParameters`, and returning a `SignedTransactionDigest`.
 3. Inject these services: